Cardinals vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, two home runs, six walks and 13 RBI (24 total hits).
-He has stolen two bases.
+- Baez has five doubles, three home runs, seven walks and 15 RBI (27 total hits).
+He's also stolen two bases.

 Báez Recent Games